 When the Black Plague struck Europe in 1347, Karlovy Vary was spared.
 Rats were the carriers of the infection.
 There were no rats living in the cellars of the buildings of Karlovy Vary due to their aversion to CO2 gas and hot steam from the mineral springs in the region.

 Karlovy means “Charles” in Czech and Vary “is an old bohemian word for hot boiling water”.

 I was travelling the Bohemian Spa Triangle Region as part of an organised tour hosted by Czech Tourism and TBEX Ostrava.
-TBEX is “Travel Bloggers Exchange” where travel bloggers and travel companies come together for networking and learning.
+TBEX is “Travel Bloggers Exchange” where travel bloggers and travel companies come together for networking, promotion and learning.

-Our guide, Jitka Hradilkova, who is now 70 years old, spent the 4 days with us guiding us through the region.
+Our guide, Jitka Hradilkova, who was 70 years old, spent 4 days with us guiding us through the region.
 Jitka is famous in her own right for guiding European Royalty, Arab Sheiks and world-famous people through her hometown and the Bohemia Spa Triangle.
 Jitka is the foremost authority on her region and Spa treatments.
 She even told us her secret of how she stays looking so young and her daily ‘taking the waters’ regime.
-I am moving to Karlovy Vary, but maybe it is just a little too late.
+I am moving to Karlovy Vary after hearing her story, but maybe it is just a little too late.

 Karlovy Vary and Its History

 Karlovy Vary is the largest and most famous Spa Resort in the Czech Republic’s Spa Triangle.
-You may know it as ‘Carlsbad’ which is the German word.
+You may know it as ‘Carlsbad’, the German word.
 Travellers from over 90 countries have visited Karlovy Vary and the famous spa town has over 10,000 beds on offer.
 Karlovy Vary is one of the most beautiful cities in the Czech Republic.